pocomane/brewed-in-the-apocalypse/bita.md

   enough, other than giving what the player was trying to obtain, make a __Describe the scene__ move with something good for the player.
-- On trad-off, if no outcome text is present or if the situation is not evolved enough, select one item from the trade-off option list.
+- On trad-off, if no outcome text is present or if the situation is not evolved enough, select one item from the twist option list.
 - On a failure, after the execution of a failure text if any, always make a __Make the worst happen__

-Trade-off option list:
+Twist option list:

 - Select the bad outcome, then do a __Describe the scene__ move with something good for the player; if not failure text is present, the character simply